ouspg/trytls/shootout/README.md

 Potential crypto weakness identified by the tests are listed below.
 Abbreviations can be mapped to the original tests from the results in the subdirectories.
-Considerably less tests were performed in cases where SNI support was not available.
+Considerably less tests were performed in cases where SNI support or CA support were not available.

 <!-- markdownlint-disable MD013 -->